Learn how to find the right website design agency. Understand the website redesign RFP process. Download a website redesign RFP template too.

 In my previous blog, I explained three processes for selecting a web design agency.
 Each option is very similar to a style of dating. (blind dates, Facebook stalking, and The Bachelorette.)
-Today, I want to go a bit deeper in the final option: the RFP Process or The Bachelorette.
+Today, I want to go a bit deeper into the final option: the RFP Process or The Bachelorette.
 I’ve included a quick download to a website redesign RFP template too.

 The process 7-step RFP process that I’ve detailed below typically takes at least 2-3 months.
 I know that you want to start your website tomorrow (and we can certainly do that), but if you are a large company and you need a more pragmatic, comprehensive approach, then know that it will be a few months.

 Also, below I talk about “your team” who will be working closely to select the best agency.
-It’s usually a couple executives, some high-level managers, some tech people, and you the project manager.
+It’s usually a couple of executives, some high-level managers, some tech people, and you the project manager.
 For short, this is “your team.”

 Now let’s get started.

 This can take as little time as a week, or as longer than a month.
 The end product is a 3-10 page document, and it’s going to set the tone for the whole courtship.
 So every time I talk about an RFP, I’m really just talking about 10 pieces of paper.

 There is a wide variety of templates online for how to write a Request For Proposal.
 I’ve created a free downloadable resource that will guide you through writing an RFP.
 It’s pretty easy and satisfying to write if you clear your desk and commit your time.
 If you find a better one, use it instead.